 Vlasta Nora Barber, age 95, of Tigard, Oregon passed away on Thursday, May 12, 2022.
 Vlasta was born December 7, 1926 in Maplewood, Oregon.
 Vlasta attended Garden Home School.
 Read our article about Vlasta.

 Remember the Big Blow 60 years ago, on Columbus Day?
 We’re writing that story next month, let us know how your family handled it.
 For example, I was the evening nurse in charge of the post-op patients’ ward at Good Samaritan Hospital.
 The lights going out signaled that the various suctioning devices for my patients were not working.
 I took a quick trip down the dark stairway, three floors down, to get a large manual suction device I could use for the ‘most needful’ patient.
 The phones remained working and my son’s babysitter assured me they were fine.

 Discover Garden Home!

-Historic Garden Home street signs: We currently have about 35 of the Historic Garden Home street sign toppers in our community.
+Historic Garden Home street signs: We currently have about over 40 of the Historic Garden Home street sign toppers in our community.
 Each sign was purchased by a friend or family member to honor their loved one.
 Click here to view photos of the signs and for information about sponsoring a sign.